 Different Education System

 Easily my favorite place in Amsterdam is De School, a café/gym/nightclub in a former technical school.
 Most people know it for its nightclub element, but it also has all sorts of really cool cultural events like art exhibitions and concerts.
-Also its café has some really tasty ramen!
+Also, its café has some really tasty ramen!

-Hometown and country: San Diego, California, United States
+Hometown and Country: San Diego, California, United States

-Home university: San Diego State University
+Home University: San Diego State University

-Study programme: Marketing
+Study Program: Marketing

 Studying at VU Amsterdam